 Ease of Set-up

 We feel the O2 Tent is a great choice for the budget conscious backpacker who wants to lighten their load.
-We would choose a lighter shelter for thru-hikes and really long trips, but the extra roomy interior is quite nice if you don't mind carrying an extra half pound.
+We would choose a lighter shelter for thru-hikes and long trips, but the extra roomy interior is quite nice if you don't mind carrying an extra half pound.
 Above or below treeline, this is a good tent.

 At $299 retail, and often on sale, The North Face O2 tent is a great value.
 It is not the lightest, but at half the price of the highest scoring ultralight shelters, it's compelling.
 Our only concern in the value department is durability.